 “This job was a fantastic opportunity to design my own lab, work on whatever I wanted in the area of joint disease, and the freedom to appoint my own staff.
 To go from struggling to start my career in microbiology, to running my own lab aged 37 was very exciting!”

-Most of our joints are lined by cartilage that, together with joint fluid, provide almost frictionless movement.
-One of Dr Poole’s pioneering arthritis discoveries was understanding how a key molecule called cartilage collagen, which normally holds these tissues together, is destroyed by degradative enzymes in arthritis.
+Most of our joints are covered by a tough tissue called cartilage (aka gristle) that, together with joint fluid, provides almost frictionless movement.
+One of Dr Poole’s pioneering arthritis discoveries was the development of immuno-assays to detect how a key molecule called cartilage type II collagen, which normally holds this very tough tissue together, is destroyed by degradative enzymes and cannot be repaired.

 The highest recognition